abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 ```

 For the single transaction in this example, Postgres will require confirmation that all replicas have the change before considering the transaction successful.
 So, you can be sure that users will see their writes, _and_ that writes will appear in the correct order, when those things matter.

+## Summary

+Querying replicas is a great way to scale your read performance, and you can use a variety of techniques to manage consistency from the application side.

+With a little elbow grease, you can also control write consistency on individual transactions with Postgres!